cms-sw/cmssw/Configuration/Geometry/README.md

 Muon system:
 * M2: Phase2 muon system for TDR w/ GE2/1, ME0, RE3/1, RE4/1 (incl. granularity in ME0, staggered GE2/1)
+* M3: same as M2 with change to the number of iRPC strips from 192 to 96 as in TDR

 Fast Timing system:
 * I1: No Fast Timing detector